Fat Juicy & Wet

 "Fat Juicy & Wet" (or the radio edit "Fat Juicy & ...") is a song by American rapper Sexyy Red and American singer-songwriter Bruno Mars.
 It was released on January 24, 2025, via digital download and streaming through Rebel Music, Gamma, the Smeezingtons under exclusive license to Atlantic Records.
 "Fat Juicy & Wet" is a hyphy, Miami bass, electro-funk and dirty rap strip club anthem.

 The single mixes Red's "raunchy style" and Mars's "smooth, genre-crossing" voice.
-Critics gave "Fat Juicy & Wet" mixed reviews with some criticizing the lack of "lyrical depth", while others complimented Mars "for stepping out of his comfort zone".
-They also noticed the similarities between the single and "WAP" (2020).
+Critics gave "Fat Juicy & Wet" mixed reviews, with some criticizing the lack of "lyrical depth", while others complimented Mars for stepping out of his comfort zone.
 The song peaked at number 17 on the US Billboard Hot 100 and it reached the top forty in Canada, Chile, Japan, New Zealand and UK.
 The single found some moderate success on Hip Hop and R&B charts, mainly in the US.

 The accompanying music video was directed by Mars himself alongside Daniel Ramos.
-In the video, themed in the color red, both Red and Mars are seen flirting and celebrating with champagne bottles and soap bubbles.
-In a different scene Mars mops a wet floor, while Red sits on an enormous couch.
-It is followed by them appreciating a simulated boat ride.
-It also features cameos from Lady Gaga and Rosé, with the four artists dancing in matching black pant suits, opening champagne bottles and lip-sync the chorus.
+In the video, set in red, both Red and Mars are seen flirting and celebrating with champagne bottles and soap bubbles.
+In a different scene, Mars mops a wet floor, while Red sits on an enormous couch.
+It is followed by their appreciation of a simulated boat ride.
+It also features cameos from Lady Gaga and Rosé, with the four artists dancing in matching black pant suits, opening champagne bottles, and lip-synching the chorus.

 Background

 On January 22, 2025, Mars thanked his fans for keeping "Die with a Smile" (2024) at number one on the Billboard Hot 100.
 He announced that he was headed to the recording studio to "make a strip club anthem", asking if someone could help him contact Sexyy Red.
 The latter replied "You lookin for ah real bthc baby I'm right hur".
 Later, he shared a post on social media with the caption "Found Her" with Red and Mars, similar to how he announced his collaboration with Rosé.

-He also teased a snippet of the untitled track, where you can hear Red saying "Yeah!
+He also teased a snippet of the untitled track, where you can hear Red saying, "Yeah!
 It's Sexyy, Hey Bruno!"
 In February 2025, during an interview for The Jennifer Hudson Show, Red clarified and revealed she wanted to work with Mars, so she contacted him.
-Once they were in contact, he took direction of the creative process and she listened to his advice.
+Once they were in contact, he took direction of the creative process, and she listened to his advice.